Paul's back, Suns clinch top seed with 140-130 win in Denver

 The Nuggets got 28 points from Nikola Jokic, 23 from rookie Bones Hyland and 21 from Aaron Gordon.
 They shot 59.3% from the floor, but Phoenix was even hotter, hitting at a 60.5% clip.

-Mikai Bridges added 22 points for the Suns, who trailed by nine points early on but took the lead for good on Bridges’ basket that made it 115-114 midway through the final quarter.
+Mikai Bridges added 22 points for the Suns, and it was his basket that gave Phoenix the lead for good at 115-114.

 The Suns were worried that Paul might miss the remainder of the regular season because of the thumb injury, but the veteran has been active in recent practices in a push to return.